OmniLayer/spec/README.md

 The Master Protocol is at its core a layer of functionality on top of Bitcoin, utilizing the Bitcoin network for cryptographically secured data storage.
 As such inherent to this approach are Bitcoin transaction fees.

+The transaction fee is based on the size of a transaction with a cost of 0.0001 BTC for each partial or full 1000 byte - a transaction with a size of 339 byte requires a fee of 0.0001 BTC for example.

 In addition to transaction fees however there are costs associated with the outputs used to store transaction data for the various classes of transaction and these must be considered to reach a total cost to the end user for broadcasting a given Master Protocol message.

-Each output should carry a value higher than the dust threshold (0.00005460 as of Q2 2014) in order for the transaction to be relayed by the majority of nodes and considered for inclusion within a block.
+Each output should carry a value higher than the dust threshold in order for the transaction to be relayed by the majority of nodes and considered for inclusion within a block.

+An output is considered as "dust", if the amount spent is less than 1/3 of the minimum relay fee used by the relaying node in relation to the size of the output.
+Before Bitcoin Core v0.9 the default relay fee was set to 0.0001 BTC per 1000 byte and with the release of v0.9 this value was reduced by a factor of ten to 0.00001 BTC/kB.
+The minimum relay fee should not be confused with the transaction fee which is not affected by this reduction and set to 0.0001 BTC/kB on default.

+Please note: the majority of nodes and miners (as of Q2 2014) has not yet adopted this reduced value and to avoid longer confirmation times, it is advised to use the old minimum relay fee of 0.0001 BTC/kB.

 Class B multisig outputs are significantly larger and thus command a higher minimum output value.
-For the purposes of this appendix default minimum values of 0.00006 and 0.00012 respectively will be used.
+For the purposes of this appendix the highest possible size of a class B output is used which consists of one uncompressed public key which belongs to the sender and two compressed public keys to store transaction data.

-The following calculations will demonstrate the perceived cost to the end-user, assuming a rate of 650 USD per BTC:
+The following calculations will demonstrate the perceived cost to the end-user, assuming a rate of 650 USD per BTC and pre-v0.9 Bitcoin Core default values as used by the majority of the network:

 **Class A**
-0.00006 ($0.04) - Exodus Address Output
+0.0000546 ($0.0354) - Exodus address output
-0.00006 ($0.04) - Reference Address Output
-0.00006 ($0.04) - Data Address Output
+0.0000546 ($0.0354) - Data address output
+0.0000546 ($0.0354) - Reference address output
-0.0001 ($0.07) - Bitcoin Transaction Fee
+0.0001 ($0.065) - Bitcoin transaction fee

-Total perceived cost ~$0.18 per transaction.
+Total perceived cost: ~$0.17 per transaction

 **Class B**
-0.00006 ($0.04) - Exodus Address Output
+0.0000546 ($0.0354) - Exodus address output
-0.00006 ($0.04) - Reference Address Output
-0.00012 ($0.7) - Per Multisig Output
+0.0000882 ($0.0573) - Per multisig data output
+0.0000546 ($0.0354) - Reference address output
-0.0001 ($0.07) - Bitcoin Transaction Fee
+0.0001 ($0.065) - Bitcoin transaction fee

-Total perceived cost ~$0.22 per transaction.
+Total perceived cost: ~$0.19 per transaction

 Each multisig output in a Class B transaction may contain two Master Protocol packets of 30 bytes each.
-Thus we can infer (again at 650 USD per BTC) that for every 60 bytes, we increase perceived transaction cost by ~$0.08.
+Thus we can infer (again at 650 USD per BTC) that for every 60 bytes data, we increase perceived transaction cost by less than $0.06.

 The term 'perceived' cost has been applied as the Master Protocol transaction model does not 'burn' (destroy) these outputs, but rather they are redeemable by the various participants of the transaction (with the exception of the Class A data address, hence its deprecation).

 In a class A transaction (note class A allows simple send only):
 * The foundation (by controlling the Exodus address) may redeem the Exodus output
-* The reference address may redeem the Reference output
+* The receiver may redeem the reference output

 In a class B transaction:
 * The foundation may redeem the Exodus output
-* The reference address may redeem the Reference output
+* The receiver may redeem the reference output
-* The sending address may redeem the Multisig output(s)
+* The sender may redeem the multisig output(s)

-As we can see from the above, the true cost of a Master Protocol message may be less than that of the perceived cost (as for example the sender may recover some of the cost).
-A challenge for communication strategy will be providing awareness on this topic in a clear and simple fashion to the community.
+As we can see from the above, the true cost of a Master Protocol message may be significantly less than that of the perceived cost (as for example the sender may recover some of the cost).

-A further consideration relates to how multisig outputs are presented in the bitcoin reference client.
-It is technically accurate to state that any of the addresses within a Class B multisig output can redeem, however only one of these addresses (the sending address) actually has a known private key.
-The bitcoin reference client however of course has no way of knowing this and so does not include unspent multisig outputs in the displayed balance.

-It is envisaged that in future Master Protocol clients will 'clean up' periodically by redeeming and consolidating unspent multisig outputs.